 After your procedure

-You’ll be encouraged to drink additional water for 24 hours after the examination.
+You will be encouraged to drink additional water for 24 hours after the examination.

 Your stools may appear white for a day or so as your body clears the barium liquid from your system.